HOW TO GET BMW OUT OF LIMP MODE

 BMWs have whats called a DME (Digital Motor Electronics) computer or commonly know as the ECU.

+Theres tons of debate about what OBD2 reader you should use.
 Should you buy a custom and expensive OBD2 tool like a DCAN cable along with INPA software to diagnose LIMP mode?
+We didn’t plan on coding the BMW DME, so we picked up a Veepeak OBD2 bluetooth scanner instead.

+You can connect the Veepeak via bluetooth to your iPhone, iPAD, or Android device along with the OBD Fusion app.
 The Veepeak connects to the OBDII port under the driver side dash.
 When LIMP mode started to rear its ugly head, we threw the Veepeak into the BMW.

 STEPS TO DIAGNOSE BMW LIMP MODE